Reactive Multi-Context Systems: Heterogeneous Reasoning in Dynamic Environments: Reactive Multi-Context Systems

 \begin{definition}[Context] A context is a triple $\Ctxt=\tuple{\logic,\SOp, \mng}$ where \begin{itemize} \item $\logic=\tuple{\SKB,\SBelS, \acc}$ is a logic, \item $\SOp$ is a \emph{set of operations}, \item $\mng:2^{\SOp} \times \SKB \rightarrow \SKB$ is a \emph{management function}. \end{itemize} \end{definition}

 For an indexed context $\Ctxt_i$ we will write $\logic_i=\tuple{\SKB_i,\SBelS_i, \acc_i}$, $\SOp_i$, and $\mng_i$ to denote its components.
-Note that we leave the exact nature of the operations in \SOp unspecified.
-They can be seen as mere labels that determine how the management function should manipulate the knowledge base: we use subsets $\SOp'$ of \SOp as the first argument of the management function that maps a knowledge base to an updated version depending on the presence or absence of operations in $\SOp'$.
-Thus, it is the management function that implements the semantics of the operations.
-We use a deterministic management function rather than a non-deterministic one as used in mMCS~\cite{BrewkaEFW11}.
-Note that it is straightforward to adapt our definitions to use non-deterministic management functions as well.
-However, as they are not essential to our approach, we here refrain from doing so to keep notation simpler.
+Note that we leave the exact nature of the operations in \SOp unspecified -- they can be seen as mere labels whose semantics is determined by the management function -- and that we use a deterministic management function instead of a non-deterministic one, unlike mMCS~\cite{BrewkaEFW11}.\footnote{Note that it is straightforward to adapt our definitions to use non-deterministic management functions.
+However, as they are not essential to our approach, we here refrain from doing so to keep notation simpler.}

-\begin{example} Consider the assisted living scenario from the Introduction and remember that we target a system that recognizes potential threats caused by overheating of the stove in \Patient's kitchen.
+\begin{example} Consider the assisted living scenario from the Introduction in which we want to recognize potential threats caused, e.g., by overheating of the stove.
 We use the context $\Ctxt_{st}$ to monitor the stove.
-Its logic $\logic_{st}$ is a storage logic taking $E=\set{\pred{pw},\lit{tm}{cold},\lit{tm}{hot}}$ as the set of entries, representing the stove's power status (on if $\pred{pw}$ is present, and off otherwise) and a qualitative value for its temperature (cold/hot).
-At all times, the current temperature and power state of the stove should be stored in a knowledge base over $\logic_{st}$.
-Thus, the context provides the operations
+Its logic $\logic_{st}$ is a storage logic taking $E=\set{\pred{pw}, \lit{tm}{cold},\lit{tm}{hot}}$ as the set of entries, representing the stove's power status (on if $\pred{pw}$ is present, and off otherwise) and a qualitative value for its temperature (cold/hot).
+The current temperature and power state of the stove should be kept up to date in a knowledge base over $\logic_{st}$ using the following operations: